From when they happen to how they get removed.

 In surgery, we’re replacing that cloudy lens with a new lens implant, which takes away the cloudiness and the yellowing effect of the cataract.
 But now, there’s more than just the benefit of clearing your vision — there’s also the opportunity to get you out of glasses.

-There are two advanced lenses I love to offer my patients: One is called PanOptix, which is a multifocal lens, and the other is Vivity, which is an extended-range lens.
-So for anyone who wears glasses for distance or reading, or if you have progressive or multifocal glasses, there’s the opportunity with these lenses to give you excellent 20/20 vision at a distance, but also the ability to read or work on a computer without glasses.
+I offer my patients two advanced lenses: PanOptix, a multifocal lens, and Vivity, an extended-range lens.
+So, for anyone who wears glasses for distance or reading or has progressive or multifocal glasses, these lenses can give you excellent 20/20 vision at a distance and the ability to read or work on a computer without glasses.

-For a patient in their 50s or 60s to be seeing better than their children or grandchildren who have to wear glasses, it’s life-changing.
+It’s life-changing for a patient in their 50s or 60s to see better than their children or grandchildren who have to wear glasses.
 It offers the freedom to get up and go.
 You don’t always have to be fumbling for your reading glasses.
 It’s incredibly energizing.
 I have patients in their 70s who say, “After my cataract surgery, I feel active again.”

 Is there any risk of cataracts coming back after you’ve had them removed?